-This study explores the relationship between language and branding and is guided by the semiotic theory and social identity theory.
-According to Saussure (1916), semiotics is the study of signs and symbols as elements of communicative behavior.
+This study explores the relationship between language and branding and is guided by semiotic theory and social identity theory.
+According to Saussure [12], semiotics is the study of signs and symbols as elements of communicative behavior.
 It examines how meaning is constructed and understood in various forms of communication.
-The theory has roots in linguistics and has expanded to include visual and cultural aspects.
+The theory is rooted in linguistics and has expanded to include visual and cultural aspects.
 Semiotics is particularly relevant in fields such as marketing, advertising, and branding, where understanding consumer perception is crucial.
 This quality of the theory fits well in analyzing the interface between language and branding.

-According to Saussure (1916), a sign is composed of a signifier (the form of the word or image) and a signified (the concept it represents).
+According to Saussure [12], a sign is composed of a signifier (the form of the word or image) and a signified (the concept it represents).
 This distinction helps to understand how brands can create associations through names, logos, and narratives.
 In branding, words, logos, and slogans function as signs that convey specific meanings to consumers.
 For example, the color red may signify passion and energy, making it a popular choice for brands wanting to evoke excitement.
-Different semiotic resources can be combined to produce meaning in a way that reflects the social world (Kress & Van Leeuwen, 2006).
+Kress & Van Leeuwen [13], argue that different semiotic resources can be combined to produce meaning in a way that reflects the social world.
 In a globalized market, the interpretation of signs can vary drastically across different cultures.
 This implies that what signifies quality or luxury in one culture may not have the same implications in another society.

-As noted by Hall (1997), meaning is always produced in social contexts and can never be separated from its context."
-Therefore brands must engage in thorough semiotic analyses to ensure their messaging resonates appropriately across diverse cultural landscapes.
-Mooij (2012) states that brands that understand and respect cultural differences can more effectively engage with consumers.
+As noted by Hall ^[14], meaning is always produced in social contexts and can never be separated from its context.
+Therefore, brands must engage in thorough semiotic analyses to ensure their messaging resonates appropriately across diverse cultural landscapes.
+Mooij ^[15] states that brands that understand and respect cultural differences can more effectively engage with consumers.
 Consequently, language is a pivotal factor in navigating complex cultural landscapes in branding.
-It can be argued that the semiotic theory provides a robust framework for understanding how brands can communicate meaning through signs and symbols.
+It can be argued that semiotic theory provides a robust framework for understanding how brands can communicate meaning through signs and symbols.

-On the other hand, the social identity theory is a psychological framework developed by Tajfel & Turner (1979) who explain how individuals categorize themselves and others into social groups, which in turn influences their behaviors, attitudes, and perceptions.
-The theory proposes that individuals derive a sense of self from the groups to which an in-group and out-group distinction impacts social dynamics.
-Tajfel & Turner (1979) report that social identity is that part of an individual's self-concept that derives from his knowledge of his membership of a social group (or groups) together with the value and emotional significance attached to that membership.
-It can be argued that once individuals categorize themselves into a group (the in-group), they're likely to favor their group over others.
+On the other hand, social identity theory is a psychological framework developed by Tajfel and Turner [16] that explains how individuals categorize themselves and others into social groups, which in turn influences their behaviors, attitudes, and perceptions.
+The theory proposes that individuals derive a sense of self from the groups to which they belong, and the in-group and out-group distinction impacts social dynamics.
+Tajfel & Turner [16] report that social identity is that part of an individual's self-concept that derives from his knowledge of his membership in a social group (or groups) together with the value and emotional significance attached to that membership.
+It can be argued that once individuals categorize themselves into a group (the in-group), they are likely to favor their group over others.

-Turner (1982) suggests that the more individuals identify with a group, the more they will act following the norms of that group.
+Turner [17] suggests that the more individuals identify with a group, the more they will act according to the norms of that group.
 This result shows that indicating strong identification can lead to conformity and loyalty within the group.
 Social identity theory provides valuable insights into the mechanisms of group behavior and individual self-conception.
 It emphasizes that our identities are not solely personal but also profoundly shaped by the collective affiliations we maintain.
 These insights are crucial for understanding social dynamics in diverse contexts such as the interface between language and branding.